maxhougas/githubinstructions/lessoninstructions/00basicgit.md

 ## INSTALLATION AND SETUP

-If you are on Windows, follow the pictures in ../installgitwindows/installgithub.htm.
+If you are on Windows, follow the pictures in ../installgitwindows/installgithub.htm or README.md<br/>
  Written instructions are in the mouseover text for each picture.

 If you are on Linux, follow your heart.